Binyoh1/FIFA-World-Cup-2026-Data-Pipeline/README.md

 # FIFA World 2026 ELT Pipeline

 ## Introduction
-This project implements an end-to-end data engineering pipeline that ingests raw FIFA World Cup 2026 data from the FotMob API, cleans it, transforms and refines it into analytics-ready tables, and loads it into a data warehouse for reporting.
+This project implements an end-to-end data pipeline that ingests raw FIFA World Cup 2026 data from the FotMob API, processes it using Python Polars, models and refines it into analytics-ready tables using DuckDB + dbt, and loads it into a data warehouse for reporting.

 ## About the Data
 This is comprehensive, raw, unprocessed JSON response data extracted from the FotMob API for every match, team, and player at the 2026 FIFA World Cup, organized into folders.